watsonfellowship/watson-51/_fellows/darcy-kim.md

 ---

-For my Watson year, I travelled to Korea, Netherlands, UK, Brazil, Ecuador, Peru, Bolivia, Aruba, South Africa, Japan, and the Philippines partnering with community based organization.
+For my Watson year, I partnered with community based organizations.
 We collectively grappled with how to build, integrate, and respond to AI with a soft and caring heart.